the fp is history-language-culture

-The Portuguese discovered and colonised the archipelago of 10 volcanic islands that now constitute Cape Verde in the 15th century.
-The settlement on São Tiago was the first European toehold in the tropics and was ideally located as a supply point for slaves traded to Brazil and the West Indies.
+The Portuguese discovered and colonised the archipelago of 10 volcanic islands that now constitute Cape Verde in 1462.
+The settlement on São Tiago (Santiago) was the first European toehold in the tropics and was ideally located as a supply point for slaves traded to Brazil and the West Indies.

-The end of that evil trade in the 19th century marked the beginning of a lengthy period of economic decline.
-However, in time Cape Verde recovered and re-established itself as an important commercial centre and stopover point for fleets shipping British coal to the Americas.
+The end of the slave trade in the 19th century marked the beginning of a lengthy period of economic decline.
+However, in time Cape Verde recovered and re-established itself as an important commercial center and stopover point for fleets shipping British coal to the Americas.

 In 1951, Cape Verde’s status was redefined from that of a Portuguese Guinea colony, to an overseas province.
-In the 1960s and early 1970s, the islands were used as a garrison by the Portuguese army, while many members of the growing independence movement fled to Guinea-Bissau, to form the Partido Africano da Independência do Guiné e Cabo Verde (PAIGC) under revolutionary leader Amilcar Cabral.
+In the 1960s and early 1970s, the islands were used as a garrison by the Portuguese army, while many members of the growing independence movement fled to Guinea-Bissau, to form the Partido Africano de Independência do Guiné e Cabo Verde (PAIGC) under revolutionary leader Amilcar Cabral.

 Did you know?

-Having erupted in 2014 Pico do Fogo is the region's largest active volcano and last erupted in 2014.
+Pico de Fogo is the region’s largest active volcano and last erupted in 2014.

 The Tavares brothers, who formed the international hit-making group of that name in 1973, are of Cape Verdean descent.
 Their hits include It Only Takes a Minute and More Than A Woman.

-Although Portuguese is the language of government, the native tongue is Cape Verdean Creole.
+Although Portuguese is the official language of government, the native tongue is Cape Verdean Creole.

 Cape Verde Culture